AgungPramono/agungpramono/README.md

 ---

 ## 🚀 About Me

+My journey in coding started with learning **C** and **C++**, where I built a strong foundation in programming fundamentals.
+I then moved to **Java** ☕, diving deep into the challenging and powerful concepts of **Object-Oriented Programming (OOP)**, which shaped my approach to writing clean and maintainable code.
+From there, I explored **Golang** 🐹 and **JavaScript** ✨ to build efficient and scalable applications.

+Alongside, I developed a keen interest in **Data Mining** and **Machine Learning** algorithms, especially using **Python** 🐍 and its rich ecosystem of libraries like Pandas, NumPy, and Scikit-learn.

 - 💻 Experienced in **Java** ☕, **Golang** 🐹, and **JavaScript** ✨
 - 📊 Exploring **Data Science** using **Python** 🐍 and its libraries (Pandas, NumPy, Matplotlib)
 - 🌱 Open Source contributor and community lover
 - 🔧 Building tools, APIs, and scalable applications with clean, maintainable code
+- 📚 Avid reader who loves expanding knowledge through books and articles
+- 💡 Passionate about sharing knowledge
+- 🎮 Gamer with a special love for adventure and simulation games
 - 📫 Let's connect: [LinkedIn](https://www.linkedin.com/in/agung-pramono) | [Twitter](https://twitter.com/agungpramono)
 - ⚡ Fun fact: Coffee fuels my coding sessions ☕😄